Uber and Lyft Car Accident Lawyers Serving Louisville

-- Looking up up directions to pick up a passenger or make a dropoff.
+- Looking up directions to pick up a passenger or make a dropoff.

 - Delivering food for Uber Eats or another delivery service.

-If any of these situations apply, you can file a claim with the rideshare driver’s insurance company.
+If any of these situations apply, our rideshare accident lawyer can help you file a claim with the rideshare driver’s insurance company and get a copy of the Lyft/Uber accident report.
 However, don’t be surprised if you have a hard time getting the money you rightfully deserve.
 That’s because many rideshare accident claims often turn into complicated legal cases.

 Who pays for my rideshare injury claim?

-If a rideshare driver caused your collision, your accident claim will likely be covered by one of these two companies:
+If a rideshare driver caused your collision, your passenger injury claim will likely be covered by one of these two companies: